Leadership & Staff

-His digital forensics experience began while working as a Federal Agent specializing in major frauds.
-It became obvious that evidentiary documentation, books, records and other data were being stored on computer systems and that a forensic acquisition and examination of that data would take special skills.
-Crane sought out and acquired training in these skills, and upon Federal retirement he became very active in sharing and teaching these skills to law enforcement.
+Bill's digital forensics experience began in about 1992 while working as a Federal Agent specializing in major frauds.
+It became obvious that evidentiary documentation was being stored on computer systems and that a forensic acquisition and examination of that data would take special skills.
+Bill acquired training in these skills and upon Federal retirement he became active in teaching these skills to law enforcement.
 He has been a frequent lecturer at the Federal Law Enforcement Training Center, the FBI Academy and various police training facilities around the world.
-Crane holds several certifications in the field of digital forensics, represented the U.S. Department of State at a number of domestic and international conferences on computer crime and served on a number of National Institute of Justice Technical Working Groups involved in the Forensic Sciences and Digital Evidence.
+Bill holds several certifications in the field of digital forensics, represented the U.S. Department of State at a number of domestic and international conferences on computer crime and served on a number of National Institute of Justice Technical Working Groups involved in the Forensic Sciences and Digital Evidence.
 While residing in West Virginia, he was an Adjunct Professor at Fairmont State College.
-While in England, he received his Master's in Cybercrime Forensics from Canterbury Christ Church University in Canterbury, England.
-More recently, he has served as an adjunct online professor for the University of California at Irvine, and is still on faculty there.
+While in England, he received his Master's in Cybercrime Forensics from Canterbury Christ Church University.
+More recently, he has served as an adjunct online professor for the University of California at Irvine.
+Bill was recently appointed as a Commissioner on the DOF/NIST National Commission on Forensic Science.
+This body makes recommendations to the Attorney General to enhance the practice and improve the reliability of forensic science.

 He's written two novels about a computer hacker that helps law enforcement track down human traffickers, Twisted Greed and Point of Interception.
 Additionally, he donates 100% of the royalties for his novels to "FAIR Girls," which provides numerous support services for victims of human trafficking.